Creating a Package

 Inspecting a package zip

 When you download and then open the zip package you will find that it looks like this:

-The 5 highlighted files were the ones the package contained that we created in the Creating a Custom Dashboard tutorial, however there is another file here called
+The 5 highlighted files contained in the package are the ones that we created in the Creating a Custom Dashboard Tutorial.
+However, there is another file here called

-You will notice that each of the fields we created is inside this XML file.
-All files have an
+You will notice that the values for each of the fields we provided are found inside this XML file.
+Each file has an

-orgPath attached to it - this is where it will try to move the file to when installing it.
-So, don't worry if you organized your package in folders and they are not so in the zip.
+orgPath element associated with it - this is where the file will be moved to when the package is installed.
+So, don't worry if you organised your package in folders and they are not visible in this structure within the zip archive.

-It is very important to get the included files right, as all dependencies will be needed for something to work in your package.
+It is very important to get the list of files included correct, as all dependencies are required for the package features to work.
 On the other hand everything included here will be deleted on uninstall, so you also have to make sure not to include unnecessary things!